Relative hulls and quantum codes: Reducing the relative hull

-where $(G^{p_e})_{ij}=(G_{ij})^{p^e}$.
+where $(G^{p^e})_{ij}=(G_{ij})^{p^e}$.
 The proof of Theorem~\ref{22.10.29} guarantees that we can reduce the rank of this matrix as long as there exists $x\in\mathbb{F}_q$ with $x^{p^e+1}\neq 1$. \end{proof}

-As a corollary, we can prove the significant results that were initially shown by Carlet, Mesnager, Tang, Qi, and Pellikaan~\cite{lcd} with respect to the Euclidean hull and Luo, Ezerman, Grassl, and Ling~\cite{Grassl22} with respect to the Hermitian hull.
+As a corollary, we can prove some of the significant results that were initially proved by Carlet, Mesnager, Tang, Qi, and Pellikaan (existence of LCD codes for the case of the Euclidean and the Hermitian inner product ~\cite{lcd}) and Luo, Ezerman, Grassl, and Ling (the step-wise reduction of the dimension of the Hermitian hull~\cite{Grassl22}).